Mainichi Shimbun: WaiWai controversy and cancellation

 On June 28, 2008, Mainichi announced punitive measures.
 Connell, who remained anonymous in the announcement, was suspended for three months ("issuing three months' disciplinary leave").
 Other involved personnel were either docked 10%–20% salary or "stripped of their titles" for a period of one or two months.

 On July 20, 2008, Mainichi released the results of an in-house investigation.
-Mainichi announced that it would re-organize the MDN Editorial Department on August 1 with a new chief editor, and would re-launch the MDN on September 1 as a more news-oriented site.
+Mainichi announced that it would re-organize the MDN Editorial Department on August 1 with a new chief editor, and re-launch the MDN on September 1 as a more news-oriented site.
 Mainichi said, "We continued to post articles that contained incorrect information about Japan and indecent sexual content.
 These articles, many of which were not checked, should not have been dispatched to Japan or the world.
-We apologize deeply for causing many people trouble and for betraying the public's trust in the Mainichi Shinbun."
+We apologize deeply for causing many people trouble and for betraying the public's trust in the Mainichi Shimbun."

+Japanese police racial profiling investigation

+On April 30, 2024, an article was published by The Mainichi detailing how an investigation found that numerous police departments in Japan had a high rate of incidents involving racial profiling against foreigners.
+Since 2022, the number of people coming forward with police brutality complaints against Japan's National Police Agency had grown rapidly.
+One former officer inspector from a west Japan prefecture where local police were ordered by senior officers to target foreigners for questioning, ID checks and searches even claimed to the newspaper that "we were told to target foreigners."
+According to the former inspector, who used the pseudonym "Taro Yamada" when he spoke to The Mainichi, "Officers around me including my immediate superior often said things like, 'People with Black roots, Southeast Asians and so on study ways to kill people.
+So use your service revolver if you have to!
+You have no idea what they're going to do.'"
+Yamada also stated that officers in Japan "have to be careful patrolling" in an area with many Korean residents "because there's no telling what they'll do."

+Yamada further stated that whites were not nearly as frequently targeted by Japanese police officers like people with "darker skin" are, stating that "I think that when police think of a 'foreigner,' they're not picturing someone (of European descent), but a person with darker skin, with Black or Southeast Asian roots and so on.
+I thought that way.
+Officers assume (light-skinned people) are tourists or have a Japanese partner.
+But with people with dark skin, they tend to assume they're visa overstayers."